 Special events are an important function of marketing and there are many instances in which you might want to host one.
 If you have a loyal following of customers, inviting them to an event is one way to acquaint yourself with who is buying your product.
 If you own an e-commerce store, most of your interaction with the customer is mostly online but an event helps you to build the relationship with them offline.
 Events are not always easy to plan but they are a great way to get exposure.
 If executed properly and depending on your goals, they can also translate to increased sales for your brand.
 However, it is not enough to just plan an event and think that people will come.
 You have to be proactive in seeking them out.
+Build anticipation before the event or partner with a brand that can ensure attendance from shoppers.
 Here are a few of my top tips for planning a fashion party or shopping event.

 Define your purpose: The purpose for your shopping event should be to either educate, inspire or entertain.
 Of course, you will want people to buy your stuff but if you focus on delivering an unforgettable event, people will want to buy from you provided that the product is really good.
 So, you might want to put some extra thought into figuring out the main purpose of your event.
 If your brand is about empowering women, you will want to create an experience that inspires them.
 If your brand is about creating positive change in the world, educate them on their role as change agents and inspire them to take action.
 If you are a pop-culture brand, infuse that into the shopping experience through music, film or a lookbook etc.